webplatform/docs/tutorials/inheritance_and_cascade/index.md

   color: yellow;
 }</pre>

-# Save both files and reload the document in your browser to see the now rather colourful result.
+# Save both files and reload the document in your browser to see the now rather colorful result.

 Let’s look at the declarations that apply to the two paragraphs.

-The first rule you added sets a text colour of cyan for ''all'' paragraphs.
-The second rule sets a red background colour and a yellow text colour for the single element that has the <code>id</code> of <code>special</code>.
+The first rule you added sets a text color of cyan for ''all'' paragraphs.
+The second rule sets a red background color and a yellow text color for the single element that has the <code>id</code> of <code>special</code>.
 Your first paragraph matches both of those rules; it is a paragraph and it has an <code>id</code> of <code>special</code>.

 The red background isn’t a problem, because it’s only specified for <code>#special</code>.
 Both rules contain a declaration of the <code>color</code> property, though, which means there is a conflict.
 Both rules have the same importance — they are normal declarations in the author style sheet — so you have to look at the specificity of the two selectors.